robrich/kubernetes-hands-on-workshop/13-Docker-Hub/README.md

 (If you'd rather not expose your learning so publicly, you can skip this section.
 We'll also use Azure Container Registry in the next module.)

-1. Create an account on [https://hub.docker.com/](https://hub.docker.com/).
+1. Create an account on [https://hub.docker.com/](https://hub.docker.com/) or login to your account if you've already created one.

 2. From the command-line, run